 To a tuner, this is a blessing, as several tuning factors of round slides have been eliminated.
 At the same time, smoother running and idling, better throttle response and more power are obtained.
 This is why we are using the OKOs in our own bikes, promoting and selling them to our fellow riders.

 It should be noted here, that the OKO is being copied by many other manufacturers in China.
 On the outside they are virtually identical, and their packaging proclaims they are OKOs.
 Internally however, the slow or pilot circuit is poorly designed and does not function correctly.
 Often these copies come with unmarked jets.
 The bottom line is that they are nearly impossible to tune correctly.
 Care should be taken to find genuine OKOs, and we have provided a page here to help you discern the difference between the OKO and one of the many copies.

 Thanks for taking the time to learn about the OKO K-100 series of carburetors.
 We have been "won over" by these after tuning AMALS, Mikunis and others for many years.
 We stand behind all the OKO products, and are here to help anyone interested in trying these on their motorcycles.
 Take a look around our site for more information and to purchase one of our carburetor kits or accessories.

-Welcome to Mid-Atlantic Trials and our information page for the OKO K-100 series carburetor.
+Welcome to USA-OKO's information page for the OKO K-100 series carburetor.
 We have been using, installing and tuning these carburetors since early in 2012 , and have been using many of these bikes in our Mid-Atlantic Vintage Trials series.
 Thus, we have been able to evaluate them under real world circumstances, gaining knowledge and sometimes dispelling mis-information about them.
-We have found the OKO K-100 series to be quality carburetors that are easy to tune, and that give superior performance over other carburetors.
+We have found the OKO K-100 series to be quality carburetors that are easy to tune, and that give superior performance over many other carburetors.
 We have several pages devoted to informing you about OKOs, their applications, tuning and maintenance.
 Follow the links that interest you, and contact us if you have any questions about these carburetors.

 Place your e-mail address in the box above if you want a response.